Coal Point

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Coal Point has 21 active public transport stops, all of which are bus stops.
 These stops are served by 16 different routes that collectively offer 127 weekly passenger trips.
-Transport accessibility is rated excellent, with residents typically living 130 meters from the nearest stop.
-Most residents commute outwards, with cars being the dominant mode of transport at 98%.
-On average, there are 2.0 vehicles per dwelling, which is above the regional average.
-According to the 2021 Census, 33.9% of residents work from home, a figure that may be influenced by COVID-19 conditions.
+The accessibility of these stops is rated as excellent, with residents typically located 130 meters from the nearest stop.
+As a primarily residential area, most residents commute outward using their cars, which remain the dominant mode of transport at 98%.
+Vehicle ownership averages 2.0 per dwelling, higher than the regional average.
+According to the 2021 Census, 33.9% of residents work from home, possibly due to COVID-19 conditions.

-The service frequency averages 18 trips per day across all routes, equating to approximately 6 weekly trips per individual stop.
+The service frequency averages 18 trips per day across all routes, resulting in approximately 6 weekly trips per individual stop.

 Frequently Asked Questions - Transport